 TSA will physically inspect your bag if it pops up in a random search or if they think you’re traveling with a prohibited item.

-In my opinion, you’re more likely to have your bag searched if there are any red flags on the outside of your bag such as duct tape, a high-security non-TSA lock or anything else out of the ordinary.
+In my opinion, you’re more likely to have your bag searched if there are any red flags on the outside of your bags such as duct tape, a high-security non-TSA lock, or anything else out of the ordinary.

-Click here to view TSA’s guidelines on what you can bring with you in your carry-on and checked baggage.
+Check TSA’s guidelines for what you’re allowed to bring with you in your carry-on and checked baggage.

 If TSA does physically inspect your checked baggage, the officer should place a notice inside your bag informing you that your property was checked without you present.